-Whether you're updating to the latest version of watchOS or considering a beta install, it's always good to have troubleshooting steps on hand just in case things get out of hand.
+Whether you're updating to the latest version of watchOS (check out our watchOS 7 review for more on the new features) or considering a beta install, it's always good to have troubleshooting steps on hand just in case things get out of hand.
 While everything should — and usually does — go smoothly, once in a while, these simply don't update or install the way you'd expect.
 Sometimes it's a connection issue.
 Sometimes it's a verification error.
 Sometimes it won't reboot.
 And other times it just... does nothing.

-If you're having problems installing or updating watchOS, here are a few things you can try.
+If you can't install watchOS 7, here are a few things you can try.

 Are you on the latest version of iOS?